Skip to contents

 Example

 We construct an age depth model for a section of 10 m thickness where upper and lower bounds on sedimentation rates are available.
+This is a simplified example, details on how arbitrary sedimentation rates can be encoded can be found below.

 Data